 - the nature and structure of its operation

-In Georgia, employees are not required to give vacation benefits to workers.
+Under Georgia labor laws, employees are not required to give vacation benefits to workers.
 This applies to both paid and unpaid vacations.
 However, if an employer provides vacation benefits, they must comply with all terms established in the employment contract or vacation leave policy.

 Moreover, employers can lawfully establish policies that deny employees payment for accrued vacation leave upon the end of the contract or separation from employment.